ngeiswei/tv-toolbox/README.md

 is because when the first order sampled probabilities sum up to less than one, zero is selected as concluding probability half of the time.

+In the next plots, the premises have respectively one positive and one negative evidence.

 ![](plots/independence-conjunction-introduction-a1_2_b1_1_a2_1_b2_2.png)
 ![](plots/unidistrolet-conjunction-introduction-a1_2_b1_1_a2_1_b2_2.png)
 ![](plots/extdistrolet-conjunction-introduction-a1_2_b1_1_a2_1_b2_2.png)

+Contrary to the previous case, the concluding variances, 0.03552852 for the independence assumption, 0.03872038 for the uniform distrolets and 0.04822294 for the extreme distrolets, are all below that of their premises, which are approximately 0.05.
+All concluding second order distributions are shifted to the left.

+Finally, these last plots show the concluding distributions when the premises have null confidence.

 ![](plots/independence-conjunction-introduction-a1_1_b1_1_a2_1_b2_1.png)
 ![](plots/unidistrolet-conjunction-introduction-a1_1_b1_1_a2_1_b2_1.png)
 ![](plots/extdistrolet-conjunction-introduction-a1_1_b1_1_a2_1_b2_1.png)

+Like above, all concluding variances are less than the variances of the premises, and all concluding second order distributions are shifted to the left.
+Clearly these second order distributions would corresponds to simple truth values with a positive count of positive and total evidence, while no observation has ever been made.

+To conclude, it seems that the structure of a composite predicate, like a conjunction of two predicates, by itself provides evidence, not only direct observation.